ADA-GWU/understanding-the-systems-with-complex-connections-AslanIbadullayevDev/README.md

 First, user creates three instances of server application manually by passing port numbers for each of them on command line window.
 Then user runs the client app that prompts to enter a number of integer data type.
-Each time an integer number is entered in client app terminal, doubled value of that entered number will get printed out on one of the server app instances sequntially.
+Each time an integer number is entered in client app terminal, doubled value of that entered number will get printed out on one of the server app instances sequentially.

 # Installation